splice/superpowered-universal-app/README.md

 * 2 x Filter FX
 * Volume utility

-The class includes the following methods used for controling the audio output of the channel
+The class includes the following methods used for controlling the audio output of the channel

 * togglePlay(isMaster)
 * process(buffer, numberOfFrames)